chef/chef-web-docs/content/saas/sso.md

     Validate the certificates for syntactical or semantical errors before submitting the config.

-1. If any error or validation failures arises, see the [Semantical error](https://chefio.atlassian.net/wiki/spaces/CPSK/pages/2666037294) page.
+1. If any error or validation failures arise, see the [Semantical error](https://chefio.atlassian.net/wiki/spaces/CPSK/pages/2666037294) page.
 1. Select **Submit** to set the SSO config.
 The submit button will enable it if the form validation passes.
 1. An indication icon will run until the setup process is completed.

     {{< figure src="/images/indication-icon-saas.png" alt="Indication Icon">}}

-1. When the request is completed, you can see if your setup is complete or if configuration errors exist.
+1. When the request is completed, you can see if your setup is complete or configuration errors exist.
     * If the request is completed, the user will see the SSO Request is complete.
 Config applied successfully.
     * If the request fails, the user will see SSO Request Failed with an appropriate message.